 Manage Your Calendar

 Find a task management tool that works for you.
-I love Wunderlist but there are many out there: Todist, Evernote, Reminders, Trello – to name a few.
+My two favorites are Wunderlist and Asana.
+I use Wunderlist for simple lists – my personal tasks, lists and projects.
+And I use Asana for bigger projects and to share with clients so we know who is doing what, when they are doing it and when it is done.
+But there are many out there: Todist, Evernote, Reminders, Trello – to name a few.
 Ideally, choose an app that syncs across your devices allowing you freedom to manage your lists on the fly.
 I create different lists for personal and work and track everything I have to do, along with due dates & prioritization.
 You can keep lists for other areas: grocery list, social media scheduling, big project.

 Do you have a clutter of tasks on loose pieces of paper or post its?
 Plug them into your task manager to further clean up your world.

 And be realistic about your tasks.
 Goal setting expert E.J.
 Masicampo, an associate professor at Wake Forest University in North Carolina says that a long list “can become a graveyard of things you’ll never actually do”.
 In fact, data recently collected by the software company ‘I Done This’ revealed 41 percent of to-do items are never completed.